top of page

 1. MEDICARE PART A HOSPITAL COSTS & CO-INSURANCE

 Remember the example from the beginning, about the person who stayed in a hospital longer than 90 days?
-This benefit is great for those worst-case-scenario hospital stays.
+This benefit is especially valuable for worst-case-scenario hospital stays.
 Under Medicare Part A, a hospital stay past 60 days (until day 90) will cost you coinsurance payments.
 Days 90 and beyond are far more expensive.
 The Part A coinsurance and hospital benefit remedies these potentially high costs, kicking in for up to a full year, once your Original Medicare benefits are used up.

 2. MEDICARE PART B CO-INSURANCE & CO-PAYMENTS